garidium/g-ffl-cockpit/README.txt

 Requires at least: 5.0
 Tested up to: 6.2
 Requires PHP: 7.0
-Stable tag: 1.1.2
+Stable tag: 1.2.0
 License: GPL v3+
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 ==Description==
-== Built by FFL's, for FFL's.
-This plugin will help streamline inventory management, synchronizing product listings with a series of firearm distributors.==
+== Built by a FFL, for FFL's.
+This plugin will synchronize site inventory and automate order fulfillment with multiple firearm distributors.==
-It was built to support our businesses, and we know it will help yours as well.
+It was built to support our businesses, and we know it will help yours.
+Please contact us at sales@garidium.com before purchasing a license key so we can discuss your needs.

 ==Feature Highlights:==
 1. Configure 1-to-many supported distributors and feed products into your WooCommerce website.
+2. Currently supported distributors for Inventory Feeds: Zanders, Lipseys, Chattanooga, Davidsons, 2nd Amendment, RSR
+3. Fulfillment (via Order Page) and Automated-Fulfillment processes are now available for Lipseys, Zanders, RSR, and Chattanooga.
+4. Fulfillment automation includes monitoring distributors for shipping updates, and notifying both you and your customer.
-2. This plugin also supports Gunbroker and AmmoSeek Feeds
+5. This plugin also supports feeding product to Gunbroker, Gun.Deals, WikiArms, and AmmoSeek
-3. Inventory and Listings are then updated every 15-minutes to ensure quantity and pricing are updated continuously.
+6. Inventory and Listings are then updated every 20-minutes to ensure quantity and pricing are updated continuously.
-4. Easily set pricing and listing options, along with configuring the inclusion/exclusion of specific items.
+7. Easily set pricing and listing options, along with configuring the inclusion/exclusion of specific items.
+8. Keep your customers updated on the order status with configurable email templates
-5. View a report of all items being listed, including pricing from each distributor.
+9. View a report of all items being listed, including pricing from each distributor, there is also an Excel export.
-6. Works with the g-FFL Checkout plugin to automatically mark firearms as requiring FFL selection during checkout.
+10. Works tightly with the g-FFL Checkout plugin to automatically mark firearms as requiring FFL selection during checkout.
-7. Currently supported distributors: Zanders, Lipseys, Chattanooga, Davidsons, 2nd Amendment, RSR
-8. Automated Fulfillment not available but Coming Soon.
+11. Integrated Help Videos (under development)
+12. Integrated Log files, so you can monitor the status of your inventory synchronization
+13. Fulfillment Reports

 == API Subscription Required ==
 While the plugin is free to download and install, it does require you to purchase a license for a personalized API key.
 We also have a one-time setup fee.
 The plugin will not be useful without this key.
 The API key allows the plugin to connect to the required data services, providing the following features:

 1. Access to a data services we manage that synchronizes distributor product data
-2. Ability to synchronize both woocommerce and gunbroker listings
+2. Ability to synchronize product to different sites, and automated fulfillment

 == To purchase a key, visit the g-FFL Cockpit product page: == [g-FFL Cockpit Product Page](https://garidium.com/product/g-ffl-cockpit/)